substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 3. Standard Borrow Interest Rate = Multiplier ∗ Utilization Rate + Base Rate
 4. Jump Borrow Interest Rate = Multiplier ∗ min(Utilization Rate, Kink) + Jump Multiplier ∗ max(0, Utilization Rate − Kink) + Base Rate

-### Project background

-Parallel finance aims to be the first and largest lending protocol on top of polkadot ecosystem.
-We notice that DOT and KSM token holders have substantial demand to utilize decentralized lending protocol which enables users to get cash liquidity and add leverage.
-However, we couldn't find a matured solution on the market.
-For the next step, we will provide "double interest" from both staking DOT and earning interests from deposits.

-### Technology

 ### Current Progress

 ### Challenge and Solution

-### The process of Liquidation

--   Auto trigger in OCW
--   Iterate borrowers' account and fetch each Currency Collateral one by one
--   Calculate liquation threshold: liquidate limit = Collateral currency _ current price _ liquation ratio
--   Fetch each currency's debt position, such as DAI\USDC
--   Compare debt position and liquation threshold
--   If debt position > liquidate limit, trigger liquidation
--   Only liquation pool can execute liquidation
--   Every time we can only liquidate 50% of debt position, until debt position < liquidate limit
--   The Collateral token will be liquidated at 90 percent of current market price
--   the 10 percent will be incentive for the liquidator and punishment for the debtor

 ### References